Shongini/Shongini/README.md

 Learn new things is not difficult and terrible for me.

 Write...
-I'm stil waiting for a message with offer.
+I'm still waiting for a message with offer.
 Thanks for check it.
 I'm looking for a job in IT.
 See you later!!